-A compartment for the tools is located under the front seat except in 5-passenger coupes.
+A compartment for the tools

+is located under the front seat except in 5-passenger coupes.
 In these cars it is located under the rear seat.
 A compartment for tire chains is provided in the left hand front fender corresponding to the battery box on the right-hand side.
-The oil can is placed in a holder on the cover of this compartment under the hood.

 It is important that the tools be placed in the tool compartment in such a way that they do not interfere with the proper placing of the seat cushion or with the seat adjusting mechanism.
-The jack should be placed under the driver's seat with the base toward the rear and the remainder of the tools should be arranged as shown in figure 22.
+The jack should be placed under the driver's seat with the base toward the rear and the remainder of the tools should be arranged as shown in figure 30.

-Fig. 22.
+Fig. 30.
 Arrangement of the tools in the tool compartment.